We may earn money or products from the companies mentioned in this post.

 Looking for advanced runs at Big Sky is like walking into a liquor store and looking for beer.
 You’ll see a lot of options, but which ones should you try first?
 Do you like trees or do you like steeps?
 If you’re craving steep runs then everybody will tell you to take The Lone Peak Tram.
 And they’re right.
 The peak stands out, and you can see the lines you want to take while standing at the base.

 But, if tree skiing is your thing then avoid the peak and go skier right.
 You’ll need to take The Swift Current lift from the base and then navigate your way toward The Shedhorn lift.
-This lift is getting a nice upgrade for 2018-2019 winter as the slow double-chair is removed and replaced with a high speed lift.
+This lift got a nice upgrade and was recently replaced with a high speed lift.
 It’s just one of many improvements happening at Big Sky in the near future.
 From there, the possibilities are endless.
 You have bowl skiing and glade skiing.
 There are no greens on this side of the mountain so you can count on the crowds thinning out fast.

 Once at the top of Shedhorn, you can find some great tree skiing in the area or even ski down toward The Dakota lift.
 What is great about this side of the mountain is that you very well could be the only skier.
 Lift lines are a rarity, even in the high season, and fresh tracks are easy to find even in the afternoon.